 - MIDIbox TIA: A MIDI controlled Atari 2600 synth user project created by Antichambre.
 Forum Discussion Thread - SEQ Track Position Display (TPD) Module: an add-on module for the MIDIbox SEQ that adds direct control of tempo, as well as displaying the current track positions in a LED matrix, and a numerical step display.
 Created by Ilmenator. - SEQ 16x4 BLM: a 4×16 Button LED Matrix for the MIDIbox SEQ.
+Created by Ilmenator. - MIDIbox Matrix: A MIDI Matrix/Router with up to 56 Inputs and 56 Outputs.
 Created by Ilmenator. - Another Wiki Page Listing User Projects